mmusil25/raynos-ai/README.md

 pip install "unsloth[torch]"
 ```

-The integration is automatic - when Unsloth is installed, the system will automatically use the optimized `unsloth/gemma-3n-e4b-it` model for faster inference.
+The integration is automatic.
+When Unsloth is installed, the system defaults to the optimized `unsloth/gemma-3n-e4b-it` model for faster inference.

 ### Testing Unsloth